 A Victorian-age scientist returns to London with his paleontological bag-of-bones discovery from Papua New Guinea.
 Unfortunately, when exposed to water, flesh returns to the bones ...
 See full summary »

-A special sideshow torture exhibit has the power, according to showman Dr. Diablo, to warn people of evil in their futures.
-As skeptical customers are shown the greed and violence they're ...
-See full summary »
+A special sideshow torture exhibit has the power, according to showman Dr. Diabolo (Burgess Meredith), to warn people of evil in their futures.
+One by one, skeptical customers stand before the Fate Atropos to be shown the greed and violence they're hiding behind their respectable façades.Written by

 9 of 12 people found this review helpful.

 Was this review helpful to you?

 | Report this